Alexis-Mayers/Snake/README.md

 # Snake
 A repository with a Python Snake game

-Please not that all files must be in the same folder for this program to run properly :)
+Please note that all files must be in the same folder for this program to run properly :)